apache/incubator-retired-amaterasu/README.md

 ##Architecture

-Amaterasu is an Apache Mesos framework with two levels of schdualers:
+Amaterasu is an Apache Mesos framework with two levels of schedulers:

 * The ClusterScheduler manages the execution of all the jobs
 * The JobScheduler manages the flow of a job